MrYsLab/s3-extend/docs/robohat_blocks.md

 It has one parameter, a drop-down list containing all the valid PINs.
 It reports a value of zero or one.

+#### Read Analog
+This block allows you to read the current state of an analog input pin.
+It has one parameter, a drop-down list containing all the valid Pins.
+It reports a value between 0 and 1023.

+#### Read MPU
+This block allows you read any of the MPU9250 registers selected in the drop-down list:

+* AX: Accelerometer X Register
+* AY: Accelerometer Y Register
+* AZ: Accelerometer Z Register

+* GX: GyroScope X Register
+* GY: GyroScope Y Register
+* GZ: GyroScope Z Register

+* MX: Magnetometer X Register
+* MY: Magnetometer Y Register
+* MZ: Magnetometer Z Register

+* Temperature

-#### Read Sonar
+#### Read INA
-This block allows you to connect an HC-SR04 type device.
-It has two parameters, both containing a drop-down list of valid PINs.
-The first parameter allows you to select a trigger pin and the second an echo pin.
-It returns the measured distance in centimeters.
+This block allows you read any of the INA219 registers selected in the drop-down list:

+* V: Bus Voltage
+* A: Bus Current
+* Supply: Supply Voltage
+* Shunt: Shunt Voltage
+* Power: Power

 <br> <br> <br>